canonical/ubuntu-for-developers-docs/docs/howto/go-use.md

 	runtime.curg._panic.arg: interface {}(string) "runtime error: index out of range [3] with length 3"
 ```

-The array has a length of 3 but the index is initialised at 0.
+The array has a length of `3` but the index is initialised at `0`.
-This means the loop will attempt to run four times on three values.
+This means the loop attempts to run four times on three values.
 There is an off-by-one error.

-Changing the code as follows will fix the error:
+Changing the code as follows fixes the error:

 ```{code-block} diff
 func calculateAverage(numbers []int) float64 {